SQLAlchemy 1.4 Documentation

 Reflected.prepare(engine)

 A more automated solution to mapping against an existing database where table reflection is to be used is to use the Automap extension.
-This extension will generate entire mapped classes from a database schema, and allows several hooks for customization including the ability to explicitly map some or all classes while still making use of reflection to fill in the remaining columns.
+This extension will generate entire mapped classes from a database schema, including relationships between classes based on observed foreign key constraints.
+While it includes hooks for customization, such as hooks that allow custom class naming and relationship naming schemes, automap is oriented towards an expedient zero-configuration style of working.
+If an application wishes to have a fully explicit model that makes use of table reflection, the Using DeferredReflection may be preferable.

 See also